AdamSzwajcowski/repertoire_chat/readme.md

 # 1. Project Overview
 The goal of the presented chatbot is to help navigate around my repertoire stored in a Postgres database.
 The chatbot itself is a simple app using mostly two approaches to gather the user's intent - keyword detection and neural network (NN) based on a bag-of-words model.
 The chatbot is available [here](http://54.87.244.24:8501/).
+You can also watch the [YouTube video](https://youtu.be/fTZYHPaikJQ) presenting how it works.
 # 2. Project Objective
 While the chatbot is somewhat useful to me, it was created mostly as a portfolio project, aiming to present my programming abilities and fill some gaps in my technology stack.
 Since I'm not particularly interested in the frontend, I delegated it to ChatGPT - the UI is by no means perfect, but it is enough to effectively demonstrate how the chatbot works.
 For backend, I also used ChatGPT extensively, but only as a partner to discuss pros and cons of various approaches to the application design.
 # 3. File Description